ianhaddock/pit_boundries/README.md

-# Simview Pit Boundies
+# Simview Pit Boundaries
-Pit boundies files for the [Simview][1] plugin for Assetto Corsa.
+Pit boundry files for the [Simview][1] plugin for Assetto Corsa.

 These files contain only coordinates and no other content related to Assetto Corsa.